uccser/cs-field-guide/text/en/chapters/data-representation.md

 {panel end}

 The computer won’t ever convert the number into decimal, as it works with the binary directly --- most of the process that takes the bits and makes the right pixels appear is typically done by a graphics card or a printer.
 We just started with decimal, because it is easier for humans to understand.
-The main point about knowing this representation is to understand the tradeoff that is being made between the accuracy of colour (which should ideally be beyond human percption) and the amount of storage (bits) needed (which should be as little as possible).
+The main point about knowing this representation is to understand the tradeoff that is being made between the accuracy of colour (which should ideally be beyond human perception) and the amount of storage (bits) needed (which should be as little as possible).

 {panel type="curiosity" summary="Hexadecimal colour codes"}